toddm-ClaybookAdvisors/layercake-method/chat-boot.md

 - `feature` — New capabilities or game mechanics
 - `refactor` — Code or architecture restructuring without behavioral change
-- `fix` — Resolves regressions or bugs (replaces `debug` mode)
+- `fix` — Resolves regressions or bugs
-- `move chat` — Starts a new thread, updates docs, carries state forward
+- `move chat` — Starts a new thread, updates docs, carries state forward, **but does not increment the Layer number**

 ---